elix/elix.org/content/AriaListMixin.md

   experience](https://github.com/PolymerElements/paper-tabs/issues/176)
   indicates that screen readers do exist which require this behavior.

-* When an item's selection state changes, `SelectionAriaMixin` reflects its new state in its `aria-selected` attribute.
+* When an item's selection state changes, `AriaListMixin` reflects its new state in its `aria-selected` attribute.
 This is done in the [symbols.itemSelected](symbols#itemSelected) method, which is automatically invokes by `SingleSelectionMixin`, or the component author can invoke that method